plxtra/plxtra.github.io/src/content/docs/using/deploy/index.md

 .\XOSP-Install.ps1 -AlwaysPull -SkipInit
 ```

-If the Docker is logged into AWS, the scripts will download container images from your private AWS ECR registry.
-Otherwise it will download the images from the public AWS ECR registry.

 ## XOSP-Clear

 Removes the installation from the computer.
 This includes:
 * Removing containers from Docker Engine
 * Any Docker volumes created
-* The shared data folder (eg. <localuser>/appdata/Xosp)
+* The shared data folder (eg. %LocalAppData%/Xosp)

 It does NOT remove Docker folder under the XOSP root containing the configuration created with [XOSP-Configure](#xosp-configure).
 It also does not remove the `XOSP-Params.json` file.
 This allows the last used configuration to be re-installed with [XOSP-Install](#xosp-install)

-This script resides in the root folder of the XOSP folder and is run without any parameters:
+This script resides in the root folder of the XOSP folder and is run without any parameters.
+Note it requires that the Docker Engine be running.

 ```
 .\XOSP-Clear.ps1